Notargets/gocfd/README.md

 3) Prove the accuracy of the CFD solver for predicting flows with turbulence, shear flows and strong temperature gradients
 4) Make the solver available for use as an open source tool

 It is important to me that the code implementing the solver be as simple as possible so that it can be further developed and extended.
-There are other projects that have achieved the above, most notably the [HiFiLES](https://hifiles.stanford.edu/) project, which has demonstrated high accuracy for turbulence problems and some transonic flows with shock waves and is open source.
+There are other projects that have achieved some of the above, most notably the [HiFiLES](https://hifiles.stanford.edu/) project, which has demonstrated high accuracy for turbulence problems and some transonic flows with shock waves and is open source.
 I personally find that C++ code is very difficult to understand due to the heavy usage of indirection and abstraction, which makes an already complex subject unnecessarily more difficult.
 I feel that the Go language makes it easier to develop straightforward, more easily understandable code paths, while providing similar if not equivalent optimality and higher development efficiency than C++.

 ### Why do this work?